 The holy Prophet Ezekiel received from the Lord the gift of wonderworking.
 He, like the Prophet Moses, divided the waters of the river Chebar, and the Hebrews crossed to the opposite shore, escaping the pursuing Chaldeans.
 During a time of famine the prophet asked God for an increase of food for the hungry.

 Ezekiel was condemned to execution because he denounced a certain Hebrew prince for idolatry.
 Bound to wild horses, he was torn to pieces.
 Pious Hebrews gathered up the torn body of the prophet and buried it upon Maur Field, in the tomb of Sim and Arthaxad, forefathers of Abraham, not far from Baghdad.
-The prophecy of Ezekiel is found in the book named for him, and is included in the Old Testament.
+The prophecy of Ezekiel is found in the book named for him and is included in the Old Testament.

 Venerable Raphael lived in the old monastic settlement of Agapia in the Hills, in the 16th century.
-He was acclaimed especially in Moldavia, as one of the great Romanian Saints, whose relics Saint Hierarch Dosoftei, metropolitan of Moldavia, looked for to venerate them.
+He was acclaimed especially in Moldavia, as one of the great Romanian Saints, whose relics Saint Hierarch Dosoftei, metropolitan of Moldavia, looked to venerate them.

-According to certain chronicles, Saint Raphael was born in Bursucani village, in Bârlad area, as the son to some virtuous parents.
+According to certain chronicles, Saint Raphael was born in Bursucani village, in the Bârlad area, as the son to some virtuous parents.
 The fame of the high spiritual life of the monks from “Agapie’s Monastery” attracted many followers of Christ, going beyond the boundaries of Moldavia and even beyond the Carpathians.
 The pious man listened to his inner call and obedience to God wishing to walk on the narrow spiritual path the hermits had walked throughout the centuries.

-After much obedience, the disciple put on the good yoke of Christ, joined the monastic life and received the name of Raphael, which means “God has healed”.
-He endeavoured to achieve all virtues and, thus, he became a bearer of all spiritual benefits, so that all the others paid much attention to him and wanted to follow him.
+After much obedience, the disciple put on the good yoke of Christ, joined the monastic life, and received the name of Raphael, which means “God has healed”.
+He endeavored to achieve all virtues and, thus, he became a bearer of all spiritual benefits, so that all the others paid much attention to him and wanted to follow him.
 The severe life of this saint is wrapped in mystery.